 Description of work & results

-The first task of the WP16 (from January to June 2019) focused on assessing the needs, the target audience and the main topics of the academic education course.
-Current developments of WP16 include the selection of the e-learning platform and the development of the two first modules of the course.
-Those modules should be available by the end of 2020 (Module 1: Research in rare disease diagnosis; Module 2: Innovative personalized therapies for rare diseases).
+The first task (from January to June 2019) focused on assessing the needs, the target audience and the main topics of the academic education course.
+Current developments include the development of the two first modules of the course (Module 1: Research in rare disease diagnosis; Module 2: Innovative personalized therapies for rare diseases).

-- WP16 survey.
+- EJP RD eLearning Survey.
 To refine and spread out the specific online training needs above those of ERNs, a second survey was developed and disseminated from early June till mid-July 2019.

-Multiple channels of dissemination were used encompassing the 30 KoL interviewed during the benchmarking activity of WP16; all EJP-RD Partners; Patients’ Organisations, Orphanet nodes, Universities, Funding Agencies, Research Institutes.
-The survey was also dsseminated via Twitter, the EJP-RD website, and some WP16 partners’ websites and networks.
+Multiple channels of dissemination were used encompassing the 30 KoL interviewed during the benchmarking activity; all EJP-RD Partners; Patients’ Organisations, Orphanet nodes, Universities, Funding Agencies, Research Institutes.
+The survey was also disseminated via Twitter, the EJP-RD website, and some other partners’ websites and networks.

 Result #1: 352 individuals answers were received from a very diverse range of stakeholders and countries.